OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/architecture-contract-development/README.md

 _Whatever the specifics of the contracting-out arrangements, the arrangements themselves will normally be governed by an Architecture Contract that defines the deliverables, quality, and fitness-for-purpose of the developed architecture, and the processes by which the partners in the architecture development will work together._

-# Introduction and background
+# Introduction and Background
 ..

-# The nature of the agreement
+# The Nature of the Agreement
-..
-# Scope of the architecture
-..

-# Architecture description, strategic principles and requirements
-## Description
-..
-## Strategic Principles
-..
-## Reference to Architectural Requirements
 ..

 # Objectives and Scope